NATIONAL SAVING CERTIFICATES

 Q. Where can I apply for National Saving Certificates?

-A. You can apply of National Saving Certificates with all post offices which are authorized to transact saving bank business.
+Ans.
+You can apply for National Saving Certificates with all post offices which are authorized to transact saving bank business.

 Q. Is nomination facility available in National Saving Certificates?